energyRt/globalwindatlas/README.md

 The package assists downloading and processing high-resolution (250m grid) maps with averaged wind potential from [Global Wind Atlas](https://globalwindatlas.info).
-The data can be used for selections of locations for potential development of wind power plants.
+The data might be useful in energy systems modeling for selections of locations with high wind energy potential.

 Documentation: <https://energyrt.github.io/globalwindatlas/index.html>